Helm

 </property>

-specifies the IP address for exposing HiveServer2 to the outside of the Kubernetes cluster.
+defines a Service for exposing HiveServer2 to the outside of the Kubernetes cluster.

 The user should specify a public IP address for HiveServer2